tcytra/enraiged-laravel/README.md

 **Option 2: Apply Patch**

-Or, the quicker option is to apply a patch I've provided:
+Or, the quicker option is to apply the provided patch:

 > Reverse these changes by using `-Rp0` instead of `-p0`